SanjeevKumar-DEV/Doctor-Appointment/README.md

 ## Future Developments.
 > This project could be used for small clinic with 3 to 4 doctors.
 In the future, if the clinic manager want to expand to other locations, we could:

-- Add 'Location' at the homepage, before patients can choose doctor.
+- Add 'Location' at the homepage.

-- Doctor login page, doctors could see their coming up appointments, who is their patients and patient's medical history.
+- Doctor login page.

 - Appointment confirmation comes from doctor.